smartadserver/smart-AppNexus-adapter-ios/README.md

 4) Edit the ```ANAdAdapterSmartAdBase.h``` header and replace the default base url with your dedicated base url.

-5) You can now create a mediated insertions in _AppNexus_ backend.
+5) You can now create a mediated ad in _AppNexus_ backend.

 More infos
 ----------